Lyokone/flutterlocation/README.md

 import 'package:location/location.dart';
 ```

-Look into the example for utilisation, but a basic implementation can be done like this for one time call :
+Look into the example for utilisation, but a basic implementation can be done like this for a one time location :
 ```dart
 var currentLocation = <String, double>{};